 If, for some reason, this is not possible, you must make your complaint within six months of the incident giving rise to the complaint or within six months of discovering you have a problem, provided this is within twelve months of the incident.

-We shall acknowledge your complaint within three working days from the date you raised it with us, undertake an investigation into your complaint and aim to complete the process within twenty working days.
+We shall acknowledge your complaint within three to five working days from the date you raised it with us, undertake an investigation into your complaint and aim to complete the process within twenty working days.

 We will aim: